Dr. Melissa Girard-Lemons - DVM 1999

 Dr. Girard-Lemons is currently the past-president of the NVMA and continues to serve on the continuing education, scholarship and legislative committees.
 She is also a member of the American Veterinary Medical Association.
 In addition, she is an active member of the Nebraska Veterinary Medical Foundation and has helped developed the new fundraising programs, “Pottery of Promise” and “NVMA Talent Showcase Auction” with friends and family of the NVMA.
 Dr. Girard-Lemons helps organize volunteer veterinarians for the Nebraska State Birthing Pavilion, and helped enhance the poultry display by incubating and hatching baby chicks.
 She is involved with the Prairie Pioneer Quilt guild and has served on its board of directors for seven years.
 She has been a member of the Alpha Sigma philanthropic sorority for 14 years and currently serves on the animal advisory board for the city of Grand Island.
 Dr. Girard-Lemons is also a supporter the Central Nebraska Human Society.

-Dr. Girard-Lemons and her husband, Tim, were married in June 2008 and now claim six four-legged children of various sizes and shapes.
+Dr. Girard-Lemons and her husband, Tim, were married in June 2008 and now claim six four-legged children of various shapes and sizes.